giantswarm/docker-strongswan/README.md

-# aws-vpn-instance
+# docker-strongswan
-dockerfile for image running strongswan vpn in aws
+dockerfile for image running strongswan vpn in docker container